 There I was, getting my fourth massage.
 Hey, when I decided to travel to Bali it was meant to be relaxing and therapeutic, so don’t judge.

-My first massage was at a place down the road from the first hotel I stayed at in Ubud (I stayed at four different hotels as I moved around the island).
+My first massage was at a place down the road from the first hotel I stayed at in Ubud (I stayed at five different hotels in Bali as I moved around the island).
 I happened to be walking back after a long day of adventuring when I saw a sign that said “Amazing Relaxation” so without hesitation I walked right in.

 It definitely wasn’t a fancy, or even completely built, building.
 Some walls of the little complex were exposed, with cinder blocks lying around haphazardly.
 I noticed that there were breathtaking rice paddies all alongside the outer wall, which hadn’t been visible from the street.
 I continued to follow the young woman dressed in a sarong and tee-shirt that had greeted me at the door.
 She took me to the back of the complex where there were makeshift walls made of bamboo with colorful curtains used as doors.
 The best part of that massage was that, as I got massaged, I could hear the wind blowing through the rice paddies and the palm trees that surrounded it.
 It was the best sound in the world.